Alfred Haighton: Fascism

 From a privileged background, Haighton was born in Rotterdam and was well educated, studying in Los Angeles and producing a thesis on Arthur Schopenhauer, although he was also physically disabled for his entire life.
 Haighton's father had been a highly successful businessman, making a fortune in particular from his lottery insurance business LOTISICO.
 He died early and as such Alfred Haighton inherited the highly profitable business, allowing him to devote much of his time to politics.
 He soon became close to H.A.
 Sinclair de Rochemont and in 1924 the two set up the Verbond van Actualisten, a group which looked for inspiration to Italian fascism.
 The group broke down in 1927 and Haighton then put his money into a journal, De Bezem and eventually his own movement, the Fascistische Jongeren Bond.
 This movement was depleted in 1932 when his close ally Jan Baars broke from him to set up the General Dutch Fascist League (ANFB).

 Nazism

-Haighton had become a strong anti-Semite and as such led the followers he had left into the National Socialist Dutch Workers Party (NSNAP), although once again his abrasive personality meant that the relationship was not to last.
+Haighton had become a strong antisemite and as such led the followers he had left into the National Socialist Dutch Workers Party (NSNAP), although once again his abrasive personality meant that the relationship was not to last.
 He dropped out of politics for a spell before joining Arnold Meijer's Zwart Front, although he declined to join the National Front when this group absorbed the Zwart Front in 1940.
-Officially a member of the NSNAP again he took little role in active politics and instead concentrated on his anti-Semitic writing and literary pursuits.
+Officially a member of the NSNAP again he took little role in active politics and instead concentrated on his antisemitic writing and literary pursuits.